-As July is PetSafe’s National Pet Hydration Month, we at Jeffers believe it’s important to not only think about your water intake but also your furry friends!
+July is PetSafe’s National Pet Hydration Month, and at Jeffers, we believe it’s important to not only think about your water intake but also your furry friends!
 Whether your pet lives indoors or outdoors, make sure to keep a steady supply of water nearby to curb dehydration.
 According to the Pets WebMD, dogs need an ounce of water for each pound of body weight, meaning if your dog weighs 10 pounds, they will need 10 ounces of water.
 As summer is in full swing, here are some tips to keep your furry friend hydrated and have fun in the sun!

 1. Notice Signs of Dehydration

 Dehydration is caused by a lack of water within the body.
 Similar to humans, animals can have the same symptoms.
 To test for dehydration, simply pinch the skin between your pet’s shoulders.
 If the skin does not quickly pop back into place, your pet may be dehydrated.